ivany9/Readme-Generator/Develop/README.md

      this is a tool, just answering  the main questions, the user can get a fancy readme follow the markdown structure.
      The Main Questions are same likes the Table of Contents.

-   ** The Application allow the user to pick a licence
+   ** The Application allow the user to pick a licence for default, and fill the question with a short explanation.

+   ** The licese Bring the Icon of the type of license, and the link of it, so the user can check the rules of the license.

+   *GitHub and email can be add in the questions.

+   *table of contents is generade automatly.